karishma-dev/GoSocial-Landing-Page/README.md

 ### What I learned

-- I learned how to use the 12 column CSS grid layout in a website for a Responsive Design.
+- I learned how to use the 12 column CSS grid layout in a website for responsive design.
 - I learned about the Swiper API.

 ### Continued development